baby636/smartbch-flipstarter/static/campaigns/1/en/proposal.md

 I will hire a professional graphic designer to help design the visual aspect of the application.
 The goal is to create a fresh, modern and efficient visual design that will transfer over to the second round of this project.
 Note that the design of the proof of concept application (see below) is temporary and will get a complete overhaul.

 ## Accountability
 I am a professional software developer with over 10 years experience mainly in frontend web development.
-I have worked on many projects in e-commerce, experienced in building high traffic web applications that provide a high quality user experience.
+I have worked on many projects in e-commerce and am experienced in building high traffic web applications that provide a high quality user experience.

-I have created a Proof of Concept application that is available today.
-This proof of conecept already containts a lot of the project fundamentals.
-I so far have invested around 75 hours.
+I have created a proof of concept application that is available today.
+This demo already contains a lot of the project fundamentals.
+So far I have invested around 75 hours.

-For better accountability I also decided to divide the work in 2 rounds.
-This round (phase 1) will aim to complete an explorer with the core feature set that can connect to a node without needing a specialized backend API.
+For better accountability I also decided to divide the work into 2 phases.
+This phase (phase 1) will aim to complete an explorer with the core feature set that can connect to a node without needing a specialized backend API.

-In the second round I will extend this project to create a full featured, public facing block explorer with extended functionalities, including specific API that allow horizontal scaling and hosting of the explorer .
+In the second phase I will expand this project to create a full featured, public facing block explorer with expanded functionalities, including specific API that allow horizontal scaling and hosting of the explorer.

 ## Proof of concept
 I have published a proof of concept application which already contains basic functionality: